Guide into Guitar Power Chords

 In a nutshell they only consist of the root note and the fifth.
 The root note is the base note that lays in the name of the chord.

 For example in the C power chord the root note is the note of C.

 In order to find the fifth, count from the root note five steps toward the top (counting the root note as well):

 In order to play the C power chord press the A string at the 3rd fret and the D string at the 5th fret with your fretting hand, and stroke these strings with your pick.

 You can learn how to reduce the noise that is created when you accidentally touch the nearby string with the pick here.

-In guitar song books the power chords are marked as a figure 5 added to the root note, so the C power chord indicates as C5, the A power chord as A5, and etc...
+In guitar song books power chords are written in a way consisting of the name of a chord's root note and a number 5 added to it; so the C power chord is indicated as C5, the A power chord as A5, etc.

 One more things about power chords is that they are neither major nor minor chords, and here is one interesting twist I found while practicing:

-and play it with the distorted electric guitar, using any rhythmic pattern you feel fit, you can have a heavy metal remix for the acoustic theme ;)
+And finally, play them with the distorted electric guitar, using any rhythmic pattern you feel fit, you have a heavy metal remix for the acoustic theme: